 You can do a light warm-up followed by a medium set, followed by your max set.

 - 12 reps at a moderate weight for you

 - 8 reps at a slightly more challenging weight

 - 4 reps at heaviest you can lift with proper form

-It is important to have a schedule of what you’re wanting to do to reach your goals.
-Are you going to workout 4 days a week?
-7 days?
-Are you wanting to do two major muscle groups on the same day?
-All on different days?
+It’s important to have a schedule of what you’re wanting to do to reach your goals.
+Are you going to workout 3 or 4 days per week?
+Are you wanting to do two major muscle groups on the same day or on different days?

-Advice would be to do a major and a minor muscle group together, therefore you’re not tiring out two major groups at once.
-Space out your days so you have enough time to rest each muscle group before you use it again!
+The best idea would be to do a major and a minor muscle group together, so that you’re not tiring out two major groups at once.
+Space out your days so you have enough time to rest each muscle group before you use it again.